parsonsmatt/gear-tracker/README.md

 The `Makefile` is documented and contains the common steps for building, testing, and documenting the project.
 This project uses the `stack` build tool for development.

+### Database

+The program uses `postgresql` as a database.
+It assumes that the database is named `geartracker` and that the current user is able to access the database.
+Running `make init-db` will initialize the database and run the migrations.

+### Code Style

+- `stylish-haskell`

+## Documentation:

+The project is documented via `README.md` in the relevant directories and Haddock documentation.
+For 'namespace' modules, like [`GT`](src/GT.hs), the module documentation serves as the 'directory' documentation.